-The School Dress Code must be observed both on the School premises and on the way to and from school.
+The school Dress Code must be observed both on the school premises and on the way to and from school.

-- No personal jewellery is to be worn and prohibited articles will be confiscated. - Hoodies, sports tops, sweatshirts or jackets are not acceptable as a substitute for the school overcoat and may not be worn. - Hair must be neat, clean and tidy and acceptably cut.
+- Hoodies, sports tops, sweatshirts or jackets are not acceptable as a substitute for the school overcoat and may not be worn. - Hair must be neat, clean and tidy and acceptably cut.
 Dyed, shaved, unconventional styles etc. are not allowed.
 If worn to and beyond shoulder-length, hair must be tied back.
-We do not accept a haircut below a 'number 1'. - Pupils must be clean shaven at all times. - Political emblems are not permitted. - Where trainers need to be worn instead of shoes, a medical certificate is required if the problem persists for more than a few days.
-Otherwise a note from home is required on the first day. - The Year Heads and the Senior Teachers in charge of each Key Stage are the arbiters of what is acceptable and within the provisions of the Dress Code.
+We do not accept a haircut below a 'number1'. - All students must be clean shaven at all times. - No personal jewellery is to be worn, including piercings and prohibited articles will be confiscated. - No nail varnish or makeup to be worn. - Political emblems are not permitted. - Where trainers need to be worn instead of shoes, a medical certificate is required if the problem persists for more than a few days.
+Otherwise a note from home is required on the first day. - Our expectation of good behaviour extends to pupils in uniform coming to and returning home from school. - The Year Heads and the Senior Teachers in charge of each Key Stage are the arbiters of what is acceptable and within the provisions of the Dress Code.
+Students may be sent home for not conforming.